klimb/bsd-laptops/README.md

 Thank you!!!

-(we're going to automate getting hardware to work 100% perfect, for now collecting configs)
+We're going to automate getting hardware to work 100% perfect, for now collecting configs -- this is like /usr/ports .. but for laptops, and so you know what to buy :)